decito/dnd5e_pt-BR/README.md

 ### Overview

-This is a community translation module for the [Dungeons & Dragons 5th Edition (dnd5e) system](https://foundryvtt.com/packages/dnd5e) for [Foundry Virtual Tabletop](https://foundryvtt.com/).
+This is a community-driven update to the outdated Brazilian Portuguese translation module for the [Dungeons & Dragons 5th Edition (dnd5e)](https://foundryvtt.com/packages/dnd5e) system on [Foundry Virtual Tabletop](https://foundryvtt.com/).
+The goal is to provide a comprehensive, accurate, and fully updated translation of all in-game texts and compendium content, adhering to the latest Brazilian Portuguese orthographic standards.

 ### Installation